honeycombio/beeline-nodejs/README.md

 honeyMagic.customContext.add("extra", val);
 ```

-This will cause an extra column (`custom/extra`) to be added to your dataset.
+This will cause an extra column (`custom.extra`) to be added to your dataset.

 ---